SalK91/convex_optimization/docs/convex/11_intro.md

 - $R(x)$ is a regularizer controlling complexity or promoting structure,
 - $\mathcal{X}$ encodes simple constraints (box, simplex, or norm ball).

-Many of these objectives — least squares, logistic loss, hinge loss, $\ell_1$ or $\ell_2$ regularizers — are convex.
+Many of these objectives: least squares, logistic loss, hinge loss, $\ell_1$ or $\ell_2$ regularizers are convex.
 That convexity is what makes them *reliably solvable* at scale.

-> Key idea: Convex optimization is the quiet engine under the hood of most practical ML methods, even in settings that appear nonconvex.

 ## 1.2 Convex Sets and Convex Functions — First Intuition